box/developer.box.com/guides/events/enterprise-events/for-enterprise.md

 available when `stream_type` is set to `admin_logs_streaming`.
 One year of enterprise events are available when `stream_type` is set to `admin_logs`.
-Seven years of enterprise events are available via the Box Admin Console’s exported reports.
+Seven years of enterprise events are available via the Box Admin Console’s [exported reports][reports].

-The emphasis of the `admin_logs_streaming` feed is to return the complete results quickly, which means that Box may return events more than once or out of order.
+The emphasis of the `admin_logs_streaming` feed is to return the complete results quickly, which means that Box may return events more than once and out of order.
 Duplicate events can be identified by their event IDs.

 ## Filter by Event Type